Stage 2 Practice Schedule

 The important thing here is to practice the chord changes that you struggle the most with.
-In your practice schedule you should write in the amount of changes that you made in that practice session.
-Make sure you use your timer, and push yourself to go as fast as possible.
+In your practice schedule, you should write in the number of changes that you made in that practice session.
+Make sure you use your timer and push yourself to go as fast as possible.

 Songs / Chord Sequences

-The idea here is just to have fun and dig on the fact that you can play a song already!! :) Just pick one sequence per practice session and work on getting it as smooth as possible.
-Memorising the sequence will certainly help if you are able to.
-You can work on songs or sequences, but I would recommend maybe starting off with some sequences just to get you going.
+The idea here is just to have fun and dig on the fact that you can play a song already!! :) Work on 3 songs per practice session and work on getting them as smooth as possible.
+It's fine to work on 1 song for 15 minutes if you are really enjoying it.
+Having fun is REALLY important!
+Memorising the chord sequence will certainly help if you are able to.

 Should I move on?